EliAndrewC/l7r/setting/l7r.md

 Realistically, with turbulent times in the aftermath of the Lion/Unicorn war, and the fallout from the continued existence of the Moon Cult in Unicorn lands, Seppun Toshiken has his hands full already and will have very little time to dispatch his yoriki to hunt wayward fugitives.
 Even if a local peasant informant reported the whereabouts for a finder's fee (usually a tithe of the bounty, once collected), Toshiken would be required to navigate the overlapping loyalties and family connections of the local Shinjo, spending his own social and political capital in order to settle the matter of a barfight which occurred hundreds of miles away.

-Enter the Wasp clan.
+Enter the Wasp Clan.
 Tsuruchi Mukami doesn't care about the hurt feelings of the Shinjo, and learns of the bounty against Shinjo Yoshi from checking the local bulletin in Kyuden Ikoma.
 Because he is already close to the Shinjo domain, he crosses the Drowned Merchant River and attempts to discern where Yoshi is hiding.

 Mukami quickly discovers that Yoshi has not bothered to leave Kyuden Shinjo!
 He has reverted to using his childhood nickname "Yaku", but it doesn't take Mukami long to determine that "Shinjo Yaku" is in fact Shinjo Yoshi.
 Mukami expected to expend considerable resources finding Yoshi, and had anticipated needing to promise a 10% finder's fee, but in the end he needed to spend only a few bu greasing local palms to track down Yoshi's favorite drinking spots.